Graduate Certificate in Museum Studies

 Please consult the Departments & Programs section of the online catalog for information regarding program-specific admissions criteria and requirements.
 Special admissions requirements pertain to Interdisciplinary Studies degrees, which may be found in the Graduate Studies section of the online catalog.

 Eligibility criteria for admission to the certificate program follow Graduate Studies' admission policy.
 A student must hold a baccalaureate degree and have earned at least a B (3.0) grade-point average in previous academic work.
-Awarding of certificates will be handled consistent with guidelines and timing of degree awards of the Graduate School.
+Awarding of certificates will be handled consistent with guidelines and timing of degree awards of the Office of Graduate Studies.
 Completion of the program will appear on the graduate transcript.

 The Museum Studies Graduate Certificate will require 15 hours of course work including a 3 credit (minimum) research practicum or internship.
 The remaining 9 hours will be selected from courses in which there is a demonstrable component that has relevance to museum studies.